gofr-dev/gofr/docs/quick-start/add-rest-handlers/page.md

 ## Overriding Default Handlers

 While the default handlers provide basic functionality, user might want to customize their behavior for specific use cases.
-The CRUD from Struct feature allows user to override these handlers by implementing methods within the struct itself.
+The AddRESTHandlers feature allows user to override these handlers by implementing methods within the struct itself.

-## Benefits of CRUD from Struct
+## Benefits of Adding REST Handlers of GoFr

 1. Reduced Boilerplate Code: Eliminate repetitive code for CRUD operations, freeing user to focus on core application logic.
 2. Consistency: Ensures consistency in CRUD operations across different entities by using a standardized approach.